 Is success a corner office or a hammock on the beach?
 A better question is: can it be both?

 With deadlines mounting, promotions hanging in the balance, and the demands of running a business, it’s easy to lose sight of the people we work so hard to provide for.
 Striking a balance between life and work can be tricky, but these five actions will help you balance work with your family life.

 1. Success is Holistic

 There are so many definitions of success.
 Many of them use money as a metric.
-Focusing on wealth might be good for our wallets, but it can also be bad for our family relationships.
+Focusing on wealth might be good for our wallets, but it can also be bad for our family life.
 True success is holistic.
 If you are experiencing success at work but failure at home then that isn’t really success.
 True success may mean you earn a bit less, but your family has you a bit more.
-Work to ensure you are succeeding both at home at work versus succeeding at home at work.
+Work to ensure you are succeeding both at home and at work versus succeeding at home or at work.

 Why do you go to work?
-Why do you spend 40+ hours per week, 160+ hours per month, and almost 2,000 hours a year punching a clock, managing projects, stuck in traffic, and looking forward to weekends?
+Why do you spend 40+ hours per week, 160+ hours per month, and almost 2,000 long hours a year punching a clock, managing projects, stuck in traffic, and looking forward to weekends?
 Most of us work to enjoy a lifestyle.